OpenComputingLab/jupyterlite_in_moodle_vle/embedding_a_notebook.md

 ![Jupyter notebook embedded in VLE URL asset/resource page](images/example_embedded_notebook.png)

-In terms of learning design, embedding a notebook within a VLE page allows us to maitain a flow of activity from VLE based web content directly into an interactive activity.
+In terms of learning material design, embedding a notebook within a VLE page allows us to maitain a flow of activity from VLE based web content directly into an interactive activity.
 This allows students to:

 - run code, either as presented, or modified or created by them, inline in the context of the surrounf materials;
 - make notes in markdown cells inline in the materials.